 - Q. How much financial aid can I receive?

 A. Dordt University does offer financial aid for students, both academic scholarships and need-based grants.
 In addition, students who are gifted in academics or music or athletics may be able to earn additional awards.
-Aid seldom covers more than 50% the cost of tuition.
+Aid seldom covers more than 50% the cost of enrollment.